 Thomas W. Kellerman represents companies, investment banks, and venture capital funds, advising technology industry clients on public offerings, mergers and acquisitions (M&A), venture capital and other private finance transactions, and corporate governance matters.
 Having practiced in London for four years, Tom has experience in cross-border transactions for technology companies.
+He represents companies interested in developing and investing in clean energy technologies, including sustainable fuel vehicles, power supplies and infrastructure, in M&A, financing, and general corporate matters.

 Tom represents issuers and underwriters in equity financing matters, and has handled more than 75 public offerings and advised on hundreds of venture capital and private placement transactions.